theatlasroom/tidbits/javascript.md

 ## ES6

 ### Promises
+From ECMAScript 2015, promises have been standardised as part of the language.
+A promise is an object that defines a method called **then**.
+The promise object represents a value that may be available some time in the future.

+Promises have an internal state.
+A promise can be **fulfilled**, **rejected** or **pending**.
+A promise that is either fulfilled or rejected is said to be **resolved**.

+Promises are created using `new Promise(callback(fulfill, reject))`, either fulfill or reject will be called to indicate the outcome.
+The fulfill function takes any values that he promise has yielded.

+The **then** property is a function that takes 2 callback parameters, **onFulfilled** and **onRejected**, the relevant callback for the then function is called once the main callback has finished.
+The then function can be called multiple times.

 * use the .then().catch() form to catch any errors within promise chains
 * use Promise.all(promise1, promise2).then() - this will pass the results of both promises as an array to the then block
 * if you have promises dependent on previous results, nest with Promise.all